joergbrech/mapfix/README.rst

 --------

 * Corrects for orientation, scale and perspective
-* Many different map projects
+* Many different map projectionss
 * Modify/Add/Delete calibration markers
 * Recalibrate manually
 * Lock a calibrated map

 Experimental
 ------------
 MapFix is in experimantal state and is currently available in the Play Store for registered alpha testers.
-If you are interested in testing, send me your google username and I will add you to the list of alpha testers!
+If you are interested, send me your google username and I will add you to the list of alpha testers!

 Contributing
 ------------